r2u-io/documentation/gtm_setup/Analytics_Setup.md

 The R2U Augmented Reality SDK by default generates usage events, such as impressions and clicks on 3D viewers.

-The necessary configuration steps are descibeg bellow such that the data is available in Google Analytics.
+The necessary configuration steps are described bellow such that the data is available in Google Analytics.

 #### 1. Google Tag Manager setup